All About Transportation Managers

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Coordination: Adjusting actions in relation to others' actions.

-In 2016, there was an estimated number of 115,500 jobs in the United States for Transportation Manager.
+There were about 115,500 jobs for Transportation Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 7,800 new jobs for Transportation Manager by 2026.
 There will be an estimated 9,700 positions for Transportation Manager per year.

 The states with the most job growth for Transportation Manager are Utah, Nevada, and South Carolina.
 Watch out if you plan on working in Maine, Alaska, or District of Columbia.
 These states have the worst job growth for this type of profession.

 Average Transportation Managers Salary

 The typical yearly salary for Transportation Managers is somewhere between $56,050 and $158,370.